AbdelrahmanMMM/Data-structures/README.md

 # Data Structure
-This is an xml editor
+This is an XML Editor
 ## The Application Does :
 1- Check for XML file errors